budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

     - Hook on to your power lines with the Zapline, and instead of moving, refill your Suit Power and Suit Fuel at an impressive rate.
 Great for refueling your flight modules without landing.
 Eventually this will an the early-game equivalent of the Hover Pack 'power grid' connection, actually consuming power from the power line you're hooked on to.
 - **Smart Belt Immunity Module**
     - That's right, it's finally here!
 Walk around on belts as much as you'd like, unless you're holding sprint.
 If you're holding sprint, _belts will only ever assist your movement, never fight it_.
 A feature I've wanted in Factorio for a long time is finally here in Satisfactory!
+- **Configurable Dampening Module**
+	- Control how quickly your Hoverpack brings you to a stop, or disable it entirely.
 - **Spatial Tear Generator**
     - Keep your items on death, or teleport back to the HUB at will.
     - Drains charge from a Synchronized Somerslink Regulator to do so, an new expensive but renewable resource, with multiple options for obtaining and more coming soon.